-Brussels Sprouts Soup is a tasty and soothing “comfort” soup.
-Creamy and delicious, Brussels Sprouts Soup is flavored with a mixture of carrots, celery, onions and chicken broth.
-Then it’s easily pureed into a creamy, velvety texture.
+Creamy and delicious, our Easy Brussels Sprouts Soup is flavored with a mixture of carrots, celery, onions and vegetable broth.
+Then it’s quickly pureed into a creamy, velvety texture.
 Best of all, the flavor of brussels sprouts is completely hidden, making this an ideal soup for picky eaters.

 Hello friends, it’s Monday!
 And after a long holiday weekend I always try to settle my stomach with a simple vegetable soup.
 It could be any kind of soup, just as long it’s made with vegetables.